-We love to use our Deep Cleansing Scrub in the shower to make sure our skin’s perfectly damp before massaging the enriching ingredients in.
-While micrograins of volcanic rhyolite deep-cleanses the skin, Nordic oils and antioxidants leaves the skin nourished and protected.
+We love to use our Deep Cleansing Scrub in the shower to make sure our skin is perfectly damp before massaging the enriching ingredients in.
+While micrograins of volcanic rhyolite deep-cleanse the skin, Nordic oils and antioxidants leave the skin both nourished and protected.

 Exfoliating masks, however, are to be left on for longer, giving the product more time to penetrate deep into the skin for a more intense treatment.
 Let’s present two of our favorites, categorized by the skin-goal they can help you reach: